 Cystatin C: a marker produced at a constant rate, independent of muscle

 Cystatin C is a small protein belonging to the family of cysteine protease inhibitors (enzymes that break down proteins).
-Its key property: it is produced at a constant, stable rate by all nucleated cells in the body, independent of sex, age, or muscle mass (PubMed).
+Its key property: it is produced at a constant, stable rate by all nucleated cells in the body, independent of muscle mass (PubMed).
 It is then freely filtered by the glomeruli, completely reabsorbed and broken down by the proximal tubules (the part of the kidney that reclaims useful substances after filtration) — and is not secreted by the renal tubule in any significant quantity.

 Its plasma concentration therefore depends almost exclusively on the glomerular filtration rate.
 Not on muscle tissue volume.
 Not on diet.
 Not on creatine supplementation.